cse110-sp21-group19/cse110-sp21-group19/specs/docs/frontend/README.md

 A collection of documentation for frontend scripts

-Backend Scripts found here: source/frontend/scripts
+Frontend Scripts found here: source/frontend/scripts

 Generate Docs using the command `jsdoc [.js] [README.md]`